Karl-Webster/karl-webster.github.io/_posts/2021-01-12-kernel-panic-grub.md

 # Other Notes

-If you are using a different OS please look at the docs
+If you are using a different OS please look at the docs but you will properly need to do part 1 and if that does not work move to part 2

 Part 1: https://aws.amazon.com/premiumsupport/knowledge-center/ec2-linux-kernel-panic-unable-mount/